 9. Dell D3218HN – Budget 32″ monitor for video editing

 The Dell 32 inch monitor brings you a 0.6-inch metallic border with a 2.1-inch thickness encompassing the elegant style.
 It offers a marvelous viewing experience with its 31.5 inches full HD 1920 x 1080 resolution along and ultra-wide 178°/178° viewing angles.
-Additionally, Dell offers some other noteworthy features that give it an edge over the competitor.
+Additionally, Dell offers some other noteworthy features that give it an edge over its competitor.

 VESA mountable stand